ngregorich/nickgregorich.com/content/posts/gui-in-orbstack-machines/index.md

     2. You **cannot** use hostnames including `orb` or `<custom name>.orb`
        1. This will result in the error: `X11 forwarding request failed on channel 0` upon login and a failure to launch X applications
 17. At this point you should be able to launch GUI applications on your Orb machine
-    1. I've installed the image preview application nomacs with `apt install nomacs`
+    1. I've installed the image preview application nomacs with `sudo apt install nomacs -y`
     2. You then launch it with `nomacs`

 ![great success](great_success.jpg)